I’m really sorry to have to do this to you today.

 Today coconut rum teams with honey, cocoa powder, actual coconut, vanilla, and toasted pecans and it’s all enrobed under a generous layer of pure dark chocolate.
 That’s a crazy amount of flavor and texture in 1 bite size truffle, but we’re never afraid of overdoing it here.
 Oh!
-I forgot to mention a little orange zest because I can’t stop adding it to everything.
-And, well, dark chocolate and orange = ♥ ♥ ♥
+I forgot to mention a little orange zest because dark chocolate and orange = ♥ ♥ ♥

 Here’s what’s going down.
 And if you don’t understand anything you’re about to read you can watch me actually making them in the video below PLUS exactly how I dip truffles in chocolate.
 Yay!

 We’ve also got confectioners’ sugar and cocoa powder for some binding dry ingredients and a little honey not only for sweetness and flavor, but to help all the ingredients stick.
-Vanilla extract and orange zest for added flaaaaavor and, ladies and gents, the star of the show!!
-Coconut rum!!
+Vanilla extract and orange zest for added flavor and the star of the show: coconut rum!
 I’ll take a little booze with my truffle, thankyouverymuch.

 Guess what.
 If you don’t want to add coconut rum at all, you can add orange juice in its place.
-Very very very tasty with all these flavors.
-Guess what again.
-I’m bringing a couple batches of these truffles to the book signing in CT tomorrow night!
-Along with an insane amount of other treats I baked over the weekend.
+Very tasty with all these flavors.

 Dark Chocolate Coconut Rum Truffles